-Employees participating in start-up companies as approved pursuant to these guidelines continue to be bound by Cleveland State's policy on patents and copyrights and any applicable collective bargaining agreements.
-New inventions and/or discoveries made as a result of an employee's research efforts for the company, including those made under formal consulting agreements, will be owned by the university unless otherwise agreed to in advance, in writing, by the company and the Vice Provost for Research.
-New inventions and/or discoveries developed by the employee for the company must be immediately disclosed in writing to the Vice Provost for Research.
+Employees participating in start-up companies as approved pursuant to these guidelines continue to be bound by Cleveland State’s policy on patents and copyrights and any applicable collective bargaining agreements.
+New inventions and/or discoveries made as a result of an employee's research efforts for the company, including those made under formal consulting agreements, will be owned by the University unless otherwise agreed to in advance, in writing, by the company and the Vice President for Research.
+New inventions and/or discoveries developed by the employee for the company must be immediately disclosed in writing to the Vice President for Research.

 (1) If an investigator who is required under this policy to disclose a financial interest in a company or otherwise report or comply with the guidelines of Section V does not disclose, report, and/or comply, that investigator may be subject to discipline under the applicable University disciplinary rules and procedures.

 (2) If non-compliance involves a research project administered by the University, through SPRS or otherwise, appropriate administrative action required by these rules will also be taken.
 Intentional disregard for this policy, including non-adherence to the agreed upon management plan, shall constitute serious misconduct and may be the basis for an academic research misconduct inquiry.